What a Bedwetting Alarm Actually Does

 This is the most common early problem, and it does not mean the alarm is failing.
 Many children — particularly deep sleepers — take two to four weeks before they begin to rouse.
 In the meantime, you go to them and wake them.
 See [My Child Sleeps Through the Bedwetting Alarm: Every Strategy That Can Help](https://www.sleepsecurenights.com/my-child-sleeps-through-the-bedwetting-alarm-every-strategy-that-can-help/) for specific techniques including alarm placement, volume, and secondary alert devices.

-This is an extremely common complaint.
-It does not mean the alarm isn’t working — conditioning happens even when the child doesn’t consciously wake immediately.
-See The Alarm Is Waking Everyone in the House Except My Child: What to Do.
+This is a common issue.
+It does not mean the alarm isn’t working — conditioning happens even when the child doesn’t immediately wake.
+See [The Alarm Is Waking Everyone in the House Except My Child: What to Do](https://www.sleepsecurenights.com/the-alarm-is-waking-everyone-in-the-house-except-my-child-what-to-do/).

-Eight weeks with no reduction in wet nights, no change in the timing of wetting, and no signs of lighter sleep during wetting events is a meaningful lack of response.
-Before stopping, check: is the sensor actually making contact with skin?
-Is the child getting enough fluids in the day?
+If after eight weeks there is no reduction in wet nights, no change in wetting timing, and no signs of lighter sleep during wetting events, consider further investigation.
+Check: is the sensor making contact with skin?
+Is the child getting enough fluids?
 Is constipation still a factor?
-For a full review, see We Have Used the Bedwetting Alarm for Eight Weeks and Nothing Has Changed.
+For more, see [We Have Used the Bedwetting Alarm for Eight Weeks and Nothing Has Changed](https://www.sleepsecurenights.com/we-have-used-the-bedwetting-alarm-for-eight-weeks-and-nothing-has-changed/).

 Some sensors are sensitive enough to pick up sweat in warm weather or from thick pyjamas.
 See [The Bedwetting Alarm Keeps Triggering for Sweat: How to Stop False Alarms](https://www.sleepsecurenights.com/the-bedwetting-alarm-keeps-triggering-for-sweat-how-to-stop-false-alarms/) for practical fixes.